Discuss partner management

 Strategies for partner management

-Patients often opt for telling their partners themselves.
+Patients often opt for telling their partners themselves, either face-to-face or via message.
 A simple message is often best, for example:

-Provide patients with a factsheet (click here for one) about chlamydia to help them with the conversation, or to give to their partners.
+For those telling their partners face-to-face, offer a chlamydia factsheet (click here for one) to help them with the conversation, or to give to their partners.

 Patient delivered partner therapy (PDPT) might be an option for your index case.

-PDPT is useful for heterosexual patients with anogenital or oropharyngeal chlamydia whose partners are unable or unlikely to seek care themselves.3 Regulations for PDPT vary from state to state, and GPs should check their local regulations with their relevant health department.
+PDPT is useful for heterosexual patients with anogenital or oropharyngeal chlamydia whose partners are unable or unlikely to seek care themselves.3 Health authority guidance for PDPT varies from state to state, and healthcare providers should check with their relevant health department regarding guidance.
 Click here for more information about PDPT.

 Intimate partner violence and partner notification